You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Admissions team

 The PERC is chaired by the Provost of Teacher Preparation, who facilitates the meetings and ensures that all decisions are in alignment with Relay’s mission, policies, and practice.
 The non-voting members advise the committee of precedents, policies, procedures, and/or impacts on students.
-Decisions are made by vote, and the majority vote will stand, except in cases where the Provost of Teacher Preparation has good cause to override a decision.
+Decisions are made by vote, and a simple majority vote will stand, except in cases where the Provost of Teacher Preparation has good cause to override a decision.
 The Office of Student Affairs and Student Services will document and archive all decisions and associated next steps.
 Each voting member of the committee has one vote.

 Feedback